tayzer/SmartObjectComparer.Net/ComparisonTool.Tests/README.md

 ## ✅ Test Implementation Status

-**All 59 tests are now passing!** The test suite provides comprehensive coverage of the core functionality.
+**All 66 tests are now passing!** The test suite provides comprehensive coverage of the core functionality and includes our first refactoring success.

 ## Test Structure